omertuc/assisted-swarm-old/README.md

 - Replace k8s_client package with a mock, configure mock to behave like a slowly initializing cluster as much as we reasonably can.

-- Disable HackDNSAddressConflict - it's too complicated to mock k8s API calls for this and there service could't care less about it, so just disable it altogether.
+- Disable `HackDNSAddressConflict` - it's too complicated to mock k8s API calls for this and the service could't care less about it, so just disable it altogether.

 - WIP